-Physicians, Physician Assistants, and Nurse Practitioners see patients on an appointment basis unless you find a "Walk In Clinic" which does not require an appointment.
+Physicians see patients on an appointment basis.
 You must call the physician's office to schedule an appointment for an office visit.
 On your first visit to the office, the receptionist will have you fill out an information form and copy your insurance card, so it's a good idea to arrive a little early.

 You may have to pay part or all of the charges before you leave the office; although some physicians will file a claim for the visit with your insurance company and then send you a bill after the insurer has paid its part.
 Be prepared to pay for the visit, though.
-Typically, if you choose a physician or practice that is covered in-network by your health insurance plan, there is a small co-pay for each primary care office visit and a slight larger one for a specialist.
-You may want to get recommendations from other residents, fellows, and your faculty for colleagues that are accepting new patients and whom they trust.